-Many Americans will have hundreds, if not thousands, of dollars disappear from their Flexible Spending Accounts at the end of the year.
-If this sounds like you, SingleCare can help you get the most out of those remaining FSA dollars before they disappear.
+Many Americans will have hundreds, if not thousands of dollars, disappear from their Flexible Spending Accounts (FSA) at the end of the year.
+If your employer has provided you with an FSA, you’ve set aside a portion of your earnings all year to pay for potential medical costs.
+Perhaps you’ve spent some of those funds on doctor visits or prescription medicine, but it would be a shame to let the rest of this money go to waste!
+No need to worry, SingleCare can help you get the most out of those remaining FSA dollars before they disappear.

 What is an “FSA”?

 A flexible spending account (FSA) is a popular tax-advantaged financial account that employers can offer their employees.
 It allows the employee to set aside a portion of earnings (pre-tax) to pay for qualified expenses, such as dental care, prescriptions, deductibles, or other out-of-pocket health expenses.
 Because FSA contributions are pre-tax, you’ll save as much on your medical procedures as you would have spent on taxes.
 It’s a win-win, right?

 Generally to be eligible for an FSA you have to be an employee of an employer who offers an FSA.
 You do not have to have any health insurance to be eligible for an FSA.